robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-meaningful simplification of many network metrics that could help simplify statistical analyses and deal with the frequent correlations between social network metrics in different types of networks (Castles et al., 2014).
+meaningful simplification of many network metrics that could help simplify statistical analyses and deal with the frequent correlations between social network metrics in different types of networks (Castles et al. 2014).
 Furthermore, multilayer networks provide a framework to test hypotheses linking social phenotypes and fitness across temporal scales.
 Because of the non-independent nature of social interactions and associations, especially over time, it is hard to test hypotheses about